ga4gh/ga4gh-starter-kit-passport/README.md

 This will create a SQLite database named `ga4gh-starter-kit.dev.db` in the current directory.

+###### What is included in the Dev Dataset?

+Four example users, four example visas and eight example assertions.
+An assertion is created every time a visa is assigned to a user.

 If `make` and/or `sqlite` are not installed, [this file](./database/sqlite/create-tables.sql) contains SQLite commands for creating the database schema, and [this file](./database/sqlite/add-dev-dataset.sql) contains SQLite commands for populating it with the dev dataset.

 Confirm the Passport Broker service can connect to the dev database by submitting a request to learn more about a specific visa.